-Sexual offenders come from all segments of society.
-Sadly, some gain access to children through church programming.
-Abusers groom both children and gatekeepers - trusted adults in a child's life - to convince them that they are helpful, trustworthy, responsible people.
+trustworthy, responsible people.
 Validated by decades of academic studies, the grooming process of the abuser is known and recognizable.
-Ministries should evaluate each element of the screening process with a thorough understanding of the abuser's grooming process, common grooming behaviors and known offender characteristics.
+Ministries should evaluate each element of the screening process with a thorough understanding of the abuser's grooming process, common grooming behaviors, and known offender characteristics.

 As an example, offenders often engage in kid-magnet activities and hobbies which are attractive to children within the offender's age and gender of preference.
 If an applicant demonstrates an unusually exclusive interest in children's activities when asked about interests or hobbies, dig a little deeper into the applicant's past interaction with children, whether as an employee or volunteer.

-Effective screening creates OPT OUT opportunities.
+Effective screening creates OPT-OUT opportunities

-Skillful screening incorporates opt out opportunities in the course of the screening process, before the applicant has access to children.
-When a ministry communicates current child protection practices and protocols, from the beginning, it communicates to the abuser "it might be easier somewhere else".
+Skillful screening incorporates opt-out opportunities in the course of the screening process, before the applicant has access to children.
+When a ministry communicates current child protection practices and protocols, from the beginning, it communicates to the abuser: It might be easier somewhere else.

 Applications should clearly state that all suspicions and allegations of child abuse are immediately reported to civil authorities.
-The Two Adult Rule should be clearly communicated and followed.
-Applicants should review and sign child protection policies describing inappropriate forms of communication and physical touch.
+The Two-Adult Rule should be clearly communicated and followed.

+Applicants should review and sign child protection policies

+describing inappropriate forms of communication and physical touch.
 Sexual Abuse Awareness Training should occur before an applicant is interacting with children or youth.

 These clear expressions, at the onset of involvement or employment, provide offenders with an opportunity to self-select out of the screening process.

-Gather information about the applicant from third party sources.
+Gather information about the applicant from third-party sources

 Many employers ask for references, but don't check them.
 Others check references but fail to ask questions meant to elicit a high-risk response.

-Failing to speak with references about a prospective staff member or volunteer is one of the most common yet detrimental mistakes made by ministries.
+Failing to speak with references about a prospective staff member or volunteer is one of the most common, yet detrimental, mistakes made by ministries.
 References represent the only third-party source of information commonly available to employers or ministry supervisors.
-Beyond the initial consequence of missing helpful information about an applicant, untapped references can ultimately prove to be harmful to the church, as employers may be responsible for information a reference would have communicated if the reference had been contacted.
+Beyond the initial consequence of missing helpful information about an applicant, untapped references can ultimately prove to be harmful to the church, as employers might be responsible for information a reference would have communicated if the reference had been contacted.

-In screening pinnacle employees, churches should make significant effort to communicate with ALL past ministry and child-serving employers, using a waiver signed by the applicant.
+In screening pinnacle employees, churches should make significant effort to communicate with all past ministry and child-serving employers, using a waiver signed by the applicant.
 The waiver should include language freeing all past employers or supervisors to freely share information or performance issues related to child protection.
 If the applicant exhibited boundary or judgment issues in a past position, take note.

-Get a family reference.
+Get a family reference

 Why?
-Because early sexual abuse offenses occur before the abuser reaches 18 years of age - on average at age 13 or 14.
+Because early sexual abuse offenses occur before the abuser reaches 18 - on average, at age 13 or 14.
 If anyone knows of early offenses, it's typically the family of origin.

-Use questions meant to illicit a high-risk response.
+Use questions meant to elicit a high-risk response

-An applicant with inappropriate sexual motives carries with him various indicators and life patterns that help identify him as one who may not be appropriate for ministries serving children or youth.
+An applicant with inappropriate sexual motives carries with him various indicators and life patterns that help identify him as one who might not be appropriate for ministries serving children or youth.
 Every church should be well versed in these indicators, but few are.

 Offender studies provide us with known offender characteristics and risk indicators; red flags that signify potential risk.
 Skillful screening requires training of intake coordinators and interviewers, providing them with information and tools to recognize high-risk responses on applications, reference forms, or during an interview.
 Risk indicators might disqualify an applicant for service or employment, or simply instigate follow-up questions to rule out risk.

-The best predictor of future behavior ... is past behavior.
+The best predictor of future behavior ... is past behavior